VINXIS/vinxis.moe/src/content/blog/Sendai MAX.md

 A friend gave me a [[Made in Abyss]] mug for my last birthday, and I found out that since I'm in Japan, I could go to the store he got it from, the name of which is Cospa.
 It was apparently in the building I went to at some point while window shopping, so I'm going to go again April 13 to check out what they got.

 Tried writing a Statement of Purpose but failed finishing it last night, so I'm gonna have to do that April 13 as well.
 Oh well, hopefully though I catch up on Anki and get pictures up on this page soon.

+# April 13 2025 JST
+*Written at April 14 2:51 UTC*

+Today I did the household choress as in I kind of barely cleaned my room, and cleaned the kitchen area.
+After that I went to the building.
+The building itself was called [EBeanS](https://maps.app.goo.gl/2m2PPFMrdMansVYq8) and it was about like 11 floors of mostly otaku shit, which was kinda epic.

+The biggest highlight for sure though, was finding the last volume of [[Houseki no Kuni]].
+If you've seen the [[They is me]] blog post, then you'd probably know how much I love this series.
+I got both versions because I obviously had to: the normal edition because the cover is ABSOLUTELY gorgeous and pretty, and the special edition, which also has a very beautiful cover, but it's not the same as the normal edition one, it's still a fucking insanely epic cover though.
+The special edition also came with a massive book of poems which I obviously cannot read at all, but hopefully I can sooner or later.
+I wanted to find some HnK merch as well... but unfortunately I couldn't find much.

+Today was the first time I ate a Monaka ice cream wafer sandwich.
+It was really good honestly.
+Man japanese food is just so much better for no reason it's crazy even the random sweets in the fuckin convenience store is so much better... still not as good as a Zunda shake obv but still amazing.

+I also "caught up" on Anki today.
+2 hours total of going through shitty cards man.
+Also I have caught up on quotations because with how Anki works, almost all of them are just going to be reiterated April 14, so it's gonna be a bit before I'm like actually "caught up" and don't have hundreds of reviews to deal with lol

+It was raining but I still hung clothes out outside because idgaf, regretting it though because it started raining pretty hard.
+Oh well